 Select this option if you want the objects on the page to be adjusted automatically when the page size changes.
-See About automatic layout adjustment.
+Find out more About automatic layout adjustment.

-Select this option to display a master page overlay on top of any page that is selected with the Page tool.
+Select this option to display a parent page overlay on top of any page that is selected with the Page tool.

-When you use the Page tool to select a page and turn on the Show Master Page Overlay option, a shaded box appears over the selected page.
-You can move the master page overlay so that master page items appear in the proper location.
-The Show Master Page Overlay option is especially useful if the master page and document page have different page sizes.
+When you use the Page tool to select a page and enable the Show Parent Page Overlay option, a shaded box appears over the selected page.
+The Show Parent Page Overlay option is especially useful if the parent and document pages have different page sizes.